alexandreamat/TinyRTOS/README.md

 | 🚦   | Semaphores            |   ❌   |                           Mutexes and semaphores                           |
 | 🔝   | Priority Scheduler    |   ❌   |                       Add priorities to the threads                        |

-This is not an exhaustive list, but should give you an idea of the direction of the project.
+This is a partial list, but it should give you an idea of the project's direction.
 Feature requests are welcome!

 # 💾 Hardware support

-Currently TinyRTOS supports the ARM BCM2711 (Raspberry Pi) and AVR ATmega328p (Arduino UNO).
+Currently, TinyRTOS supports the ARM BCM2711 (Raspberry Pi) and AVR ATmega328p (Arduino UNO).

-These have been chosen for their availability, community, and development ease, although none of the official OS or libraries are used beyond the ones provided by the toolchain.
+These have been chosen for their availability, community, and development ease, although none of the official OS or libraries are used, apart from the ones provided by the toolchain.

 Apart from these, virtually any hardware with timer features could support it.